How Private Investigators and Funders Work Together to Deliver Value to Clients

 AD: As a global organization you are competing with other multi-national groups and local players.
 What distinguishes Mintz from the other options out there?

 IC: We specialize in evidence gathering for litigators, and we view our role quite differently than many of our competitors do.
 Other firms view themselves as being in the “intelligence business” and picking up whispers of information that may or may not be useable.
-We, on the other hand, have been trained over decades by top law firms to help them bring forward documents and witnesses that can be used in front of a court or arbitration panel.
+We, on the other hand, have been trained over decades by top law firms to help them bring forward documents and witnesses that can be used in front of an arbitration panel.

 AD: The United States is obviously a popular forum for enforcing awards and judgments, but are there other hot-spots that you see emerging in your work?